Salma2018170/Salma-Mohamed/README.md

 The task consists of two parts:

 1. **TestCases&BugReport.md**: Creating test scenarios for the Any.do mobile app and Identify and report bugs found in the Any.do mobile app.
+   Also you can find the solution for this task here https://docs.google.com/spreadsheets/d/1NHhfXESN9ko5YSXVHWdSpsHqVagC4D_mIz4r0fLCDQI/edit?usp=sharing
-2. **Test Automation**: Implementing automated tests for the login functionality of the Saucedemo website link: https://www.saucedemo.com/.
+3. **Test Automation**: Implementing automated tests for the login functionality of the Saucedemo website link: https://www.saucedemo.com/.

 ## Repository Structure